Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 ## Filters and Star

 A brace filter comprises an expression followed by a boolean-typed expression within braces.
 It has the same type as the preceding expression.
-I is an lvalue if-and-only-if the preceding expression is an lvalue.
+It is an lvalue if-and-only-if the preceding expression is an lvalue.

 Inside the braces `$` has the same type as the first expression, and `@` has type `number`.
 Neither are lvalues.

 A square bracket filter has the same syntax as a brace filter but with square brackets.
 The preceding expression must have a type `vec(`X`)` and the overall expression will have type X. It is an lvalue if-and-only-if the preceding expression is an lvalue.

-Inside the braces `$` has type X and `@` has type number.
+Inside the square brackets `$` has type X and `@` has type number if the original expression has type `vec(`X`)`.
 Neither are lvalues.

 A star comprises an asterisk and an expression.
 If the expression has type X the star will have type `vec(`X`)`.
 It is not an lvalue.